f2e-journey/treasure/lib.md

 ```

 [ScrollWatch](https://github.com/edull24/ScrollWatch/)
-Easily add lazy loading, infinite scrolling, or any other dynamic interaction based on scroll position (with no dependencies).
+Easily add lazy loading, infinite scrolling, or any other dynamic interaction based on scroll position (with no dependencies). 类似的有 [VisSense](https://github.com/vissense/vissense), [Waypoints](https://github.com/imakewebthings/waypoints "execute a function whenever you scroll to an element.")

 * Watch any scrolling element, not just the window
 * Executes callbacks when elements enter/leave view